This is a first ride review score and may change as I spend more time on the bike

 Cons: Smaller frame geometry restricts mounting options, stock brakes let it down a little

 Back in February I introduced you to my long-termer for 2019, the Surly Bridge Club: a versatile, multi-terrain touring bike with 27.5in wheels and 2.4in tyres (one of my favourite combinations).

 Surly has an extensive touring range.
-At one end of its spectrum is the Long Haul Trucker, a more traditional rim-brake drop-bar expedition tourer that’ll roll quickly on tarmac, and carry everything you need via front and rear racks, as well as the classic spoke holder and pump peg.
+At one end of its spectrum is the Long Haul Trucker, a more traditional rim-brake, drop-bar expedition tourer that will roll quickly on tarmac, and carry everything you need via front and rear racks, as well as the classic spoke holder and pump peg.

 At the other end of the spectrum is the flat-bar, braze-ons galore, trek-the-length-of-Mongolia ECR.
 This monster of a machine is a plus-size tyre touring bike built for dirt roads and is dotted with barnacles ready for racks, mudguards, anything cages and just about everything else you can get away with strapping to it.